Saturday, 13 March 2021

 LINDEMAN PASS IS CLOSED DUE TO A MAJOR LANDSLIDE BELOW GLADSTONE LOOKOUT

-Read any guidebook for the Blue Mountains and it's very likely none will mention Lindeman Pass, even though it's marked on local maps, as clear as day.
-The route between Wentworth Falls and Katoomba is entirely logical yet receives very few visitors, unlike the neighbouring Federal Pass.
+Read any guidebook for the Blue Mountains and none will likely mention Lindeman Pass, even though it's marked on local maps, as clear as day.
+The route between Wentworth Falls and Katoomba is logical, yet receives very few visitors, unlike the neighbouring Federal Pass.
 Why is this?
 I set off to find out.

 The pass fell into decay until the 1980s when Jim Smith and Wilf Hilder made attempts to re-open the track and welcome a new generation of bushwalkers to the Blue Mountains.
 It has never officially been completed but Jim Smith's work and documentation have made it more popular - keeping the track somewhat defined.